jemme07/pyspk/README.md

 # SPK - A hydrodynamical simulation-based model for the impact of baryon physics on the non-linear matter power spectrum

-pyspk is a python package aimed at predicting the suppression of the total matter power spectrum as a function of the baryon fraction of haloes and redshift.
+pyspk is a python package aimed at predicting the suppression of the total matter power spectrum due to baryonic physics as a function of the baryon fraction of haloes and redshift.

 ### Requirements

 The module requires the following:

+- numpy
-- XXX
+- scipy

 ### Installation